kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

   </a>
 </p>

-# Solving your undergraduate homework with a physics-informed neural network (PINN)!
+# Solving your undergraduate homework with a physics-informed neural network (PINN)

 Here, I will show you how to approximate a solution to a second-order ODE with physics-informed neural networks (PINNs)!